-If you are a Police officer and want to make any changes to your contributions you need to complete a Triple S Police Change to Contributions form.
+If you are a Police officer and want to make any changes to your contributions you need to complete a Triple S Police officers regular superannuation contributions form.

-If you are a Police cadet and want to make salary sacrifice contributions you will need to complete a Triple S Salary Sacrifice - Employees with a Triple S Account form or for after-tax contributions, complete a Triple S After-tax Contributions - Police Cadets form.
+If you are a Police cadet and want to make salary sacrifice or after-tax contributions you will need to complete a Triple S Police officers regular superannuation contributions form.